-Boys and Girls Club of Imperial Valley
+Boys and Girls Club of Imperial Valley - Brawley Teen Center

 For 57 years, the Boys & Girls Club of Imperial Valley (BGCIV) has been in the forefront of youth development, working with young people from disadvantaged economic, social, and family circumstances.
 The BGCIV provides services at the two sites located within the City of Brawley and Holtville and works to impact youth positively in three priority areas: Academic Success, Good Character and Citizenship, and Healthy Lifestyles.
-The programs work to provide five key elements for youth development:

-- 1. A safe, positive environment (connected to feelings of emotional and physical safety) - 2.
-Fun and a sense of belonging - 3.
-Supportive relationships, including positive adult connections. - 4.
-Opportunities and expectations, especially staff expectations of youth - 5.
-Recognition, monthly award ceremonies and incentives approximately 15-20 teens daily with services provided from Monday, Tuesday, and Thursday from 3-6pm and Friday 12:30-6pm with activities varying from sporting activities, arts activities, volunteerism, and academic pursuits.
+The Teen Center Club located in Brawley is a safe place for teens age 13-18, where they can drop in after school and be themselves without feeling the pressure of being judged.
+The program serves approximately 15-20 teens daily with services provided from Monday, Tuesday, and Thursday from 3-6pm and Friday 12:30-6pm with activities varying from sporting activities, arts activities, volunteerism, and academic pursuits.
 The Teen Club offers teens resources and programs to create meaningful experiences as they prepare a plan for their future.